15 Best Kitchen Paint Colours to Match Your Perfect Worktop

 10. Powder Blue

-In color psychology, blue is a calming and collaborative color.
-So use these paint tones to highlight the marbling on an Arabescato worktop, completing the look.
+In colour psychology, blue is a calming and collaborative colour.
+Use these paint tones to highlight the marbling on an Arabescato worktop, completing the look.

 11. Sage Green

 Bringing a feel of the natural world into your kitchen, green tones are serene and gentle.
-Go for an elegant sage shade on the walls against a classic Sepia worktop.
+Go for an elegant sage shade on the walls against a classic.
+The Best Kitchen Paint Colours to Match Your Perfect Worktop.

 12. Mint